JoBrenn/Smart-and-Grit/README.md

 ### Timed experiment
 The file time_scripts.py contains a script to run different algorithms for a certain amount of time.
-In this script, the algortihm will be run continuously for 2700 seconds.
-The cost of each state will be written to a csv file in the /output/ folder and the amount of runs will be printed in the terminal window.
+In this script, the algorithm will be run continuously for 2700 seconds.
+The costs of each state will be written to a csv file in the /output/ folder and the amount of runs will be printed in the terminal window.
 This file can be used to compare the different algorithms.
 However, this timed experiment can be called via python3 main.py, by indicating 'experiments' as method and then 'timed'.
 This being able to run it via main has however made the elements within time_scripts.py slower.
 The results in results_timed.md have therefore been run straight from the root for optimal comparison.

-A timed experiment can be ran using:
+A timed experiment can be ran by using:

         python3 time_scripts.py <method>